Psiphon-Inc/psiphon-automation/README.md

   temp/failover transports.

 - Make sure session reconstruction is okay with the fact that the final /status might use a different protocol than the rest of the session.

-Things to explain
-- Programmatic transport priority
+(Better be.)

 ----END ssh-with-no-handshake NOTES----
 Overview